AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with a Global aspect.
+There are no dynamic semantics associated with a Global aspect as it is used purely for static analysis purposes and is not executed.

 .. centered:: **Verification Rules**